-Social Policies
+Social policies

 TCPL has a number of policies, guiding principles and practices in place to help manage Indigenous and stakeholder relations.
-We have adopted a Code of business ethics (Code) which applies to all employees, officers and directors as well as contract workers of TCPL and its wholly-owned subsidiaries and operated entities in countries where we conduct business.
-All employees (including executive officers) and directors must certify their compliance with the Code every year.
-The Code is based on the Company's four core values of integrity, collaboration, responsibility and innovation, which guide the interaction between and among the Company's employees and contractors, and serve as a standard for us in our dealings with all stakeholders.
+We have adopted a Code of Business Ethics (Code) which applies to all employees, officers and directors as well as contract workers of TCPL and its wholly-owned subsidiaries and operated entities in countries where we conduct business.
+All employees (including executive officers) and directors must certify their compliance with the Code.

 Our approach to Indigenous and stakeholder engagement is based on building relationships, mutual respect and trust while recognizing the unique values, needs and interests of each community.
-Our stakeholder relations framework provides the structure to guide our teams' behavior and actions, so they understand their responsibility and extend respect, courtesy and the opportunity to respond to every stakeholder.
+Our Stakeholder Engagement Commitment Statement provides the structure to guide our teams' behavior and actions, so they understand their responsibility and extend respect, courtesy and the opportunity to respond to every stakeholder.